taco-greco/HobbyMatch-PHP-MVC-API/README.md

    Copy `.env.example` to `.env` and update the database credentials.

 4. Import the database
-   Import `database.sql` into your MySQL server.
+   Import `hobbies.sql` into your MySQL server.

 5. Run the server
    ```bash